 Medically necessary services for a condition that requires prompt medical attention but is not an emergency medical condition.

 This glossary is for informational use only.
-In the event of any discrepancies in information, the SHP Evidence of Coverage (EOC) and incorporated Benefits and Coverage Matrix (BCM) determine coverage and costs.
+In the event of any discrepancies in information, the Sutter Health Plus Evidence of Coverage (EOC) and incorporated Benefits and Coverage Matrix (BCM) determine coverage and costs.